Rachit77s/MVC-Projects/WebAPI/README.md

 Designed the project in MVC using Restful services using Entity Framework.

-* [X] Implemented dependency injection using Unity Framework.
+* [X] Implemented Dependency injection using Unity Framework.
 * [X] Implemented Repository design pattern.
 * [X] Implemented Global Exception filter both in MVC and Web API.
 * [X] Implemented Single Responsibility and the Open/Closed Principle.